 The District adopts an annual budget to include cost of administration, capital outlay, and promotion and sustaining programs.
-Budgeted sales tax revenues were \$31.6 million and actual sales tax revenues were over \$32.3 million due to a greater than expected upturn in the receipts.
-Contributions and grants of over \$2.1 million were received during the year.
-This revenue was budgeted as a reduction to the capital outlay expenses to reflect the District's financial responsibility on such projects along with operating expenses.
+Budgeted sales tax revenues were \$31.6 million and actual sales tax revenues were over \$33.0 million due to greater than expected upturn in receipts.
+Investment returns exceeded budget by \$0.3 million as funds available from delayed projects were invested, mainly in U.S. Treasuries.
+Contributions and grants of over \$2.5 million were received during the year.
+This revenue was budgeted as \$4.3 million, but was lower than budget as grants based on reimbursable expenses were not collected due to delays in project construction schedules.
+It is anticipated these funds will be collected in 2019 as the projects are completed.